A base image factory. Here's what's in the image.

 Rocky Linux 9

 RHEL binary-compatible.
 Community-driven.
-Uses the same RPM darksite and dnf --installroot path as CentOS. ~900 packages offline.
+Uses the same RPM darksite and dnf --installroot path as CentOS.
+Offline.
 Desktop, server, or core profile.

 ZFS on Root